5 State-Funded Rehab Centers In Rhode Island

 People recovering from addiction can get affordable drug and alcohol addiction treatment at a state-funded rehab center in Rhode Island.
 These programs offer financial assistance programs, free services, and accept Medicaid and Medicare.

-At a state-funded rehab facility in Rhode Island, you can get a treatment plan for substance abuse, mental illness, or both.
+At a state-funded rehab facility in Rhode Island, you can get a treatment plan for substance use disorder, mental illness, or both.

 List Of State-Funded Rehab Facilities In Rhode Island